allanoguis/AOReact/JSNotes.md

 ***Key Characteristics***

+> [!NOTE]
+> Classes in JavaScript are primarily syntactic sugar over the existing prototype-based inheritance.
+They do not introduce a new object-oriented inheritance model to the language.

 | Feature | Description |
 |:--------|:------------|
 | Inheritance | Classes can inherit properties and methods from other classes |